Skip to content Skip to footer

 Here, we talk to four incredible innovators.
 From Deborah Thomas, CEO of Camp Quality, to Vanessa Sorenson, MD NZ Microsoft, to Erin Burke, Head of Procurement for Pepperstone and Paul Queeney, CTO Trinity Grammar

 What makes a game changer?
-We asked our guests what they believe is the key.
+We asked our guests to share their insights.

 Deborah Thomas: To me, what makes a game changer is someone who makes a positive difference to other people’s lives.